Scan

 Systems Change Lab

 This open-source data platform monitors global progress across major social and environmental systems and identifies transformational shifts needed to protect both people and the planet.
 The platform uses an interactive visual to highlight progress against climate, biodiversity, and equity targets (among others) and identifies the key forces that are driving positive and negative impacts on each topic.
-The platform identifies indicators that can show where change momentum is growing and waning, and features a dashboard that shows how systems connected and highlights where coordinated action is most needed.
+The platform identifies indicators that can show where change momentum is growing and waning, and features a dashboard that shows how systems connect and highlights where coordinated action is most needed.
 This tool is a good entry point for junior change agents, executives, and other professionals who want to build their understanding of interrelated natural and social systems and the trajectory of actions affecting them.

 Good practices for credible benchmarking

 ISEAL has created several guides that can help you to ensure the quality, consistency, transparency, robustness, and alignment of benchmarking processes.
-The Sustainability Benchmarking Good Practice Guide introduces a framework and practical set of good practices for organisation's that want to carry out a benchmarking exercise or develop a benchmarking program.
+The Sustainability Benchmarking Good Practice Guide introduces a framework and practical set of good practices for organisations that want to carry out a benchmarking exercise or develop a benchmarking program.
 Rather than propose specific criteria or requirements to be used in a benchmark, the guide sets out considerations that can help you to create a benchmark development process that meets your company's specific needs.
 ISEAL has also created a complementary checklist to support these efforts.

 The Global Sustainability Competitiveness Index